⚠️ Severe winter storms are now occurring more than twice as often as the 40-year average — and federal data tracking has been suspended.

 Federal Data Suspended

-NOAA's Billion-Dollar Weather and Climate Disasters database was retired effective January 2025, leaving no standardized federal benchmark for tracking extreme weather costs.
+NOAA's Billion-Dollar Weather and Climate Disasters database was retired effective January 2025.

 🌨️